© Alison Shayler

 Gym

-At the Richard Bozon Sports Centre, there's a gym with weights and cardio machines.
+At the Richard Bozon sports centre, there's a gym with weights and cardio machines.
 They offer a timetable of fitness classes such as aerobic or step.
 Many hotels in the valley also offer fitness facilities.

 How much does gym access cost in Chamonix?
-Expect to pay around €15 for one entry to the gym or €35 for the whole week.
-It will cost more if you want the spa facilities included.
+Expect to pay around €15 for one entry to the gym and more for the whole week.
+It will cost more on top if you want the spa facilities included.

 Swimming